 In maths, we continue to lay the ground work for more formal written methods e.g. column addition and subtraction, the bus stop and multiplication grid method.
 We use kinaesthetic activities to support abstract concepts e.g. time, perimeter and parallel/perpendicular lines.
 Your daughter will continue to learn their Times Tables, using and applying theses to solve problems.

 In humanities your daughter studies the period in history from The Stone Age through to the Vikings.
 They will complete research through primary and secondary resources, creating models of historical artefacts e.g. Skate Brae, a Roman Chariot and Stone Age jewellery.
 Your daughter will learn in geography about the earth and its formation including volcanoes and earthquakes, how we can improve our local environment, focussing on recycling and minimising pollution.
 In the summer term they will learn about the United Kingdom, cities and their physical and human features.

-In Year Three your daughter will experience their first school residential to Mill on the Brue in Somerset.
-They will stay for three nights and participate in adventurous activities such as the zip-wire, night walking, canoeing, grass sledging and experiencing a disco on the last night.
+In Year 3 your daughter will experience their first school residential to trip.
+They will stay at an outdoor activity centre for three nights and participate in adventurous activities such as the zip-wire, night walking, canoeing, grass sledging and experiencing a disco on the last night.
 They will learn skills such as team building, problem solving and challenging themselves to try new things as well as enjoying the locally sourced and cooked food.